Reliable Humans, Trustworthy Machines: A History of the Technological Self (in progress)

 “Malleability and Machines: Glenn Gould and the Technological Self,” Technology and Culture 57 (2016): 287-321.
 (Winner of the Abbot Payson Usher Prize from the Society for the History of Technology).

-“Communicating the North: Scientific Practice and Postwar Canadian Identity,” The History of Science, Volume VI: The Modern Life and Earth Sciences, edited by Massimo Mazzotti (London: Routledge, 2015).
-Reprinted from Osiris 24 (2009): 144-164.
+“Communicating the North: Scientific Practice and Postwar Canadian Identity,” in The History of Science, Volume VI: The Modern Life and Earth Sciences, edited by Massimo Mazzotti (London: Routledge, 2015); reprinted from Osiris 24: 144-164.

 “Sound and Vision,” Spontaneous Generations: A Journal for the History and Philosophy of Science 6 (2012): 192-202.

-“Maintaining Humans,” in Cold War Social Science: Knowledge Production, Liberal Democracy, and Human Nature, edited by Mark Solovey and Hamilton Cravens (New York: Palgrave Macmillan, 2012), 225-243.
+“Maintaining Humans: Electronic Failure and Human Nature,” in Cold War Social Science: Knowledge Production, Liberal Democracy, and Human Nature, edited by Mark Solovey and Hamilton Cravens (New York: Palgrave Macmillan, 2012), 225-243.

 “Fermilab: Physics, the Frontier, and Megascience,” (review) Isis 101 (2010): 259–260.